 - The rich solvent let-down valve and subsequent piping to the stripper

-Corrosion Mitigation Strategies in Amine Treatment
+Corrosion Mitigation Strategies in Sweet Amine Treatment

 Many amine units have the top dome and upper area of the Regenerator or Stripper vessel clad with stainless steel as part of the original design.
 Process control and changes to the feed typically mean that the amine column experiences corrosion in other areas of the vessel, often directly below the clad section.

-The nature and form of the corrosion mechanism often manifest themselves as a localized pitting attack, with high corrosion rates that can quickly remove the corrosion allowance and damage the integrity of the CO2 stripper, requiring intervention and mechanical repair to rebuild the pressure boundary.
+The nature and form of the corrosion mechanism often manifest themselves as a localized CO2 pitting attack, with high corrosion rates that can quickly remove the corrosion allowance and damage the integrity of the CO2 stripper, requiring intervention and mechanical repair to rebuild the pressure boundary.

-Aside from operational considerations, several corrosion mitigation or repair strategies have historically been employed when internal shell loss occurs.
+Aside from operational considerations, several carbon dioxide corrosion mitigation or repair strategies have historically been employed when internal shell loss occurs.
 Some mechanical options include installation of temporary clamps and plugs, vessel section replacement, and the application of internal weld overlay.

 The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ), and structural support considerations, often demand extended turn around or shutdown schedules and associated production losses.
 Temperature and chemical compatibility limitations have prevented the effective use of organic coatings.

-IGS has a proven track record of more than 20 years in-service experience of stopping internal corrosion in these critical assets.
+IGS has a proven track record of more than 20 years of in-service experience in stopping internal corrosion in these critical assets.
 Since 2001, IGS has protected in excess of 100 amine columns for Chemical, Petrochemical plants, and refineries all over the world, internally cladding more than 3000 m² of steel.

 In addition to providing a proven solution to stop metal wastage and freeze the internal condition of these key process units, IGS has unparalleled experience in on-site/brownfield HVTS application, during shutdowns or turnarounds on critical path applications.